-First of all just remember the current limitations of Clone where your group servers can’t diverge in terms of what operative system they are running in, the MySQL version and similar restrictions described on (link to docs, we will have them on release right?)
+First of all just remember the current limitations of Clone where your group servers can’t diverge in terms of what operative system they are running in, the MySQL version and similar restrictions described in here.

 So upon installing the clone plugin (or making it available on start) your main focus point becomes the new option:

 This new variable establishes the number of missing transactions in the joining member that Group Replication will use as threshold to decide if a first step of provisioning with the use of Clone will be executed.